walmartlabs/lacinia/docs/tutorial/index.rst

 implemented in Lacinia, starting from nothing.

-Unlike many of the snippets used elsewhere in the Lacinia documentation, this will be something you can fork and experinment with your self.
+Unlike many of the snippets used elsewhere in the Lacinia documentation, this will be something you can fork and experiment with yourself.

 Along the way, we hope you'll learn quite a bit about not just Lacinia and GraphQL, but about building Clojure applications in general.